mrpejker/cardano-e2e-example/tutorial/preliminaries/setup_and_run.rst

 We will use a public instance of Blockfrost, so we must get a token key from its `website <https://blockfrost.dev/docs/overview/getting-started>`_.
-Once we have this token, inside the ``contract`` folder we need to create a file, say ``blockfrost-token``, and put the token there.
+Once we have this token, inside the ``backend`` folder we need to create a file, say ``blockfrost-token``, and put the token there.
 In this particular example, the token corresponds to the preprod testnet: